everycure-org/matrix/docs/src/pipeline/branch-management.md

 ![alt text](assets/comparison.png)

 Develop Layer acts as an intermediate staging area between feature and main.
+You can think about it also as a 'release' branch

 ### Core Concepts

 1. **Two-Tier Branch Structure**
-   - `main`: Production-ready, stable code
+   - `main`: Production-ready, stable code.
+This branch will run in the production project/environment.
-   - `develop`: Integration branch for feature testing
+   - `develop`: Integration branch for feature testing.
+This branch will be running in the development project/environment.
-   - Feature branches: Individual development work
+   - Feature branches: Individual development work.
+These branches will be merged into develop branch.

 2. **Branch Flow**   ```
    feature/* -> develop -> main   ```